☎ Call Today

 Representation in Court

 If a case proceeds to trial, the attorney represents the defendant at every stage of court proceedings, from hearings to sentencing.
 This includes cross-examining witnesses, presenting expert testimony, and challenging evidence obtained unlawfully or improperly.
-Court representation ensures that the client’s rights are protected under the Constitution and federal law, providing a structured and effective response to the prosecution’s case.
+Court representation makes sure the client’s rights are protected under the Constitution and federal law, providing a structured and effective response to the prosecution’s case.

 Long-Term Planning